Project Bitcoin Ekasi, the makings of a Bitcoin Beach in South Africa?

 Cash vs. Bitcoin

 The ultimate question hanging over these projects is what can Bitcoin offer the community that cash and the banking system can’t?
-For the poor and unbanked, it’s about accessibility.
-That bit is obvious.
+Much of the population remains unbanked, with little opportunity or access to financial services.
 In many communities around the world, the Lightning Network, a layer-2 network built on top of the Bitcoin blockchain, allows people to send remittances across borders at very little cost and almost instantly, as there’s no company in the middle scooping a percentage off each transaction.
 It’s also an opportunity to save.

-“For someone earning R200 or R300 ($12 – $19) a day, they wouldn’t have considered saving the cash before, but now the people earning and using Bitcoin are saving a small percentage of their daily earnings in Bitcoin,” Hermann explains.
+And due to the decentralised nature of blockchain technology, there are fewer barriers to financial services.
+“Now the people earning and using Bitcoin are saving a small percentage of their daily earnings in Bitcoin,” Hermann explains.

 Bitcoin’s price volatility is the other major question that still needs answering.
 “It’s an obvious problem I don’t have the answers to, but if you don’t have a bank account you can’t save at all,” says Hermann.